BMIRDS/medical-image-preprocessing/README.md

 ### 6. Anonmyzing all files in a folder:
 Note that this does not retain the data, so you should make a back-up of this.
+For example, if your folder `x` has `wsi_train`, `wsi_val`, and `wsi_test`, each with subfolders by class containing images, do:
 ```
 python code/anonymize.py --input_big_folder=x
 ```
 Note that the capacity for this is 26^3 = 17576 images.
 The mappings will be stored in a file called `sensitive_mappings.csv` in case you need to convert back at some point.